AxonIQ/reference-guide/architecture-overview/README.md

 ### DDD & CQRS

-Domain-Driven Design \(DDD\) describes an approach to building software that puts a lot of emphasis on the design of a model, leveraging the use of ubiquitous language .
+Domain-Driven Design \(DDD\) describes an approach to building software that puts a lot of emphasis on the design of a model, leveraging the use of ubiquitous language.
 The domain model is the heart of software, and should correctly capture and deal with the essential complexity of the domain.

 Command Query Responsibility Segregation \(CQRS\) is an architectural pattern that describes the distinction between the parts of an application that deals with Commands \(requests to change an application's state\) and those that answer Queries \(requests for information about the application's state\).